-Due by beginning of class on 2/9/2016.
+Due by beginning of class on 2/10/2020.

 - 1. Cracking the Vigenere cipher.
 Use the cryptanalysis methods discussed in class to decrypt the ciphertext available online that was generated using the Vigenere cipher.
 Your solution should include the recovered secret key and plaintext as well as a printout of the code you used.
-You may use the programming language of your choice. - 2.
+You may use the programming language of your choice.
+You may assume that the key length is at most 10. - 2.
 Provide a formal definition of the Gen, Enc, and Dec algorithms for the mono-alphabetic substitution cipher. - 3.
 Show that the shift, substitution, and Vigenere ciphers are all trivial to break using a known-plaintext attack.
 How much known plaintext is needed to recover the key for each of the ciphers?
 (Make your assumptions explicit.)
 Repeat this exercise for a chosen-plaintext attack.